docker/cli/docs/reference/run.md

 > **Note**
 >
-> Passing `--entrypoint` will clear out any default command set on the
+> Passing `--entrypoint` clears out any default command set on the image.
+That
-> image (i.e. any `CMD` instruction in the Dockerfile used to build it).
+> is, any `CMD` instruction in the Dockerfile used to build it.

 ### Exposed ports